 Dr. Melissa Lee

-Admin, Coombs Alternative Education School
+Principal, Coombs Alternative Education School

 New Horizons High School Mission, Vision and Student Learner Outcomes